oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

 Oracle Database DATE and TIMESTAMP columns are fetched as dates in the timezone of the application.
 The TIMESTAMP WITH TIME ZONE and TIMESTAMP WITH LOCAL TIME ZONE columns are fetched as absolute dates.
-Note that JavaScript Date has millisecond precision therefore timestamps will lose any sub-millisecond fractional part when fetched.
+Note that JavaScript Date has millisecond precision.
+Therefore, timestamps will lose any sub-millisecond fractional part when fetched.

 Oracle INTERVAL types are not supported.